 The answer is you want to trade a quality stock, not a riskier growth stock.
-The first thing you want to do is to find the quality stocks.

 Now that you know how to find quality stocks in sectors that are performing the best, now you need to determine a trading strategy that is working in the current market environment.